Simulating the deposition of angular momentum by jets in common envelope evolution: The numerical setup

 \section{The numerical setup}

 We begin by using the results of a stellar evolution simulation using \texttt{MESA} \citep{Paxtonetal2011, Paxtonetal2013, Paxtonetal2015, Paxtonetal2018, Paxtonetal2019}.
 The simulation consists of a zero-age-main-sequence star of mass $M_{\rm 1,ZAMS}=15 M_\odot$ and metallicity of $Z=0.02$, evolving for $1.1\times10^6 \yr$, becoming a RSG star with a radius of $R_{\rm RSG}=881\,R_{\odot}$, a mass of $M_1= 12.5 M_\odot$, and an effective temperature of $T_{\rm eff}= 3160K$.
 This stellar model is then transferred to a three-dimensional (3D) hydrodynamical code {\sc flash} \citep{Fryxelletal2000} and placed at the center of the computational grid.
 The composition of the 3D star is pure hydrogen, and the code assumes full ionisation.
 Outside the stellar model, the numerical grid is filled with gas of very low density $\rho_{\rm grid,0} = 2.1 \times 10^{-13} \g \cm^{-3}$ and of temperature $T_{\rm grid,0}= 1100 \K$.
 For numerical reasons we also replace the inner $20\%$ of the stellar radius, $R_{\rm in} = 176\,R_{\odot}$, with an inert core, i.e., a ball having constant shape, density, pressure, and temperature.
+We do include the gravity of the inert core in the entire grid.
+We performed a test simulation with this RSG setting and without any jets.
+The outer envelope had some minor fluctuations but no material left the computational grid for the duration of our simulation.

 We assume that a NS, either a single NS or a NS in a tight binary system (Fig. \ref{fig:Schamnatic}), orbits inside the envelope of the star, accretes mass and launches jets.
-The orbit is assumed to be circular with a constant radius of $a= 700 R_\odot=0.79 R_{\rm RSG}$, neglecting to account for the spiralling-in effect as our goal is to explore other effects, mainly deposition of angular momentum by jets.
+The orbit is assumed to be circular with a constant radius of $a= 700 R_\odot=4.9 \times 10^{13} \cm = 0.79 R_{\rm RSG}$, neglecting to account for the spiralling-in effect as our goal is to explore other effects, mainly deposition of angular momentum by jets.
 We also neglect the gravity of the NS and the variation in the gravity of the envelope due to the envelope's deformation, and simply include a gravitational field due to the initial RSG star which remains constant in time (we do include the gravity of the inner inert core as part of the RSG star).

 We would like to simulate the effects of the jets that the orbiting NS launches, but our limited computational resources do not allow us to resolve the vicinity of the NS, the accretion of mass by the NS, and the launching of jets.
 We therefore employ a sub-grid model to inject the jets into the RSG envelope.
 We found that our previous sub-grid jet model (e.g., \citealt{Hilleletal2022FB}) is inappropriate for the current study due to its non-conservation of angular momentum.
 We closely followed the angular momentum evolution of the gas in the numerical grid and found that the numerical scheme for the insertion of jets may significantly affect its value.
 We have therefore developed and used a new jet-launching sub-grid jet model as we describe next.